raymyers/gilded-rose-c-symbolic-execution/README.md

 make test
 ```

-To regnenerate the golden.txt, in case of an approved behavior change or system line breaks:
+To regenerate `golden.txt`, in case of an approved behavior change or system linebreaks:
 ```sh
 make golden
 ```